gravityblast/gravityblast.com/_posts/2021-11-22-nft-built-in-swap-market-with-gasless-listing.md

 with more than 450 drawings that together built a collection of 580 unique traits and 10K CyberTarot Minor Arcana.

-Each one of these Minoir Arcana, amongst its many traits, has **a rank and a suit** based on the token id.
+Each one of these Minor Arcana, amongst its many traits, has **a rank and a suit** based on the token id.
 And since the token id is available to the **Swap Market**, they can be used as **swap rules** as described above.
 By swapping cards, collectors will be able allow to create **mini-decks** with cards ranked from 0 to 9,